 As distracted driving month comes to a conclusion, we want to remind the great citizens of San Antonio, and South Texas, of some of the dangers of distracted driving.

-While mobile phone use while driving, including both texting and talking, is one of the main distractions that account for most distracted driving car accidents, there are many more distractions that the National Safety Council recognizes as being contributors to serious automobile accidents on IH-10, Loop 410, and IH-13 in San Antonio, and other south Texas roadways.
+While mobile phone use while driving, including both texting and talking, is one of the main distractions that account for most distracted driving accidents, there are many more distractions that the National Safety Council recognizes as being contributors to serious automobile accidents on IH-10, Loop 410, and IH-13 in San Antonio, and other south Texas roadways.

-Additional Forms of Distracted Driving
+Common Forms of Distracted Driving

 Simply defined, distracted driving is: “any task or action that causes a driver to take their eyes off of the roadway, and/or their hands from the steering wheel of their automobile or truck.”